 This beautiful animal is a moth I reared from Quercus palmeri down in the Chiricahua Mountains of Arizona.
 It’s in the family Gracillariidae and most likely in the genus Acrocercops – according to Dave Wagner it may represent a new species, but that’s not an uncommon thing with small moths.
 It was fairly abundant, so . . . → Read More: Monday Moth

 The Hop Azure (Celastrina humulus) is a diminutive and uncommon blue found on the front range of the Rockies here in Colorado.
 Its host plant is the wild hop: Humulus lupulus, varieties of which are of course a critical ingredient in beer!
-In a week or two I’ll be out in the field looking to photograph this . . . → Read More: A Very Hoppy Butterfly Researcher
+In a week or two I’ll be out in the field looking to . . . → Read More: A Very Hoppy Butterfly Researcher

 The time is fast approaching for this years National Moth Week, July 20-28 2013!
 The first ever Moth Week last year was a huge success with over 300 events from 49 US States and 30 countries!
 Help make this year even bigger – if you’re interested in moths at all you should find a local . . . → Read More: National Moth Week 2013!

 To reignite the Monday Moth series here is a stunner: Melemaea magdalena (Geometridae).

 This rare beauty has previously only been known from scattered localities across the mountain west and only from a few individuals every other season.
 That is until Denver Museum volunteer Barbara Bartell began inventorying moths on her property near Golden . . . → Read More: Monday Moth